FAQs

 • What is the purpose of a full diagnostic assessment?

-In compliance with SASC (SpLD Assessment Standards Committee) guidelines, an assessment will only be undertaken if the individual is aged 7 or above.
-The primary reason for this is that a full diagnostic assessment is an extensive process that involves a fair amount of reading, writing and prolonged attention.
+In compliance with SASC (SpLD Assessment Standards Committee) guidelines, a dyslexia assessment will only be undertaken if the individual is aged 7 or above.
+The primary reason for this is that a full diagnostic assessment is an extensive process that involves a fair amount of reading, writing, and prolonged attention.
 It would therefore be inappropriate in most cases to put a child under the age of 7 through such a lengthy assessment.

 • What areas do you cover?

-I am able to travel up to 30 miles from Westerham, Kent for face-to-face assessments.
-This includes areas such as London Boroughs (e.g., Croydon, Bromley, and Sutton), Maidstone, Royal Tunbridge Wells, Sevenoaks, Crawley, Dartford, Tonbridge, Orpington, East Grinstead, and Reigate.
+I am able to travel up to 30 miles from Oxted, Surrey for face-to-face assessments.
+This includes areas such as London Boroughs (e.g., Croydon, Bromley, and Sutton), Redhill, Royal Tunbridge Wells, Sevenoaks, Crawley, Tonbridge, Orpington, East Grinstead, and Reigate.
 If you're unsure whether your location falls within this range, feel free to get in touch for clarification.

-• Does having an assessment mean my child will be given a diagnosis?
+• Does having a dyslexia assessment mean that my child will be given a diagnosis?

-Prior to an assessment being scheduled, a pre-assessment meeting is arranged in order to gain to the necessary information to establish whether an assessment can take place.
-This may be in person, over the phone or an online meeting.
+Prior to an assessment being scheduled, a pre-assessment meeting is arranged to gain the necessary information to establish whether an assessment can take place.
+This may be in person, over the phone, or via an online meeting.
+As per SASC (SpLD Assessment Standards Committee) guidelines, a Visual Screening Questionnaire is also required to be completed before an assessment can take place, to ensure there are no potential visual difficulties that need to be addressed.
+To compile comprehensive background information, a detailed questionnaire about your child’s learning and development also needs to be completed.

 • What information is required from the learner’s education setting (if applicable)?

-Information obtained from the learner’s education setting will enable a more comprehensive understanding of their strengths and areas of difficulty.
-Therefore, it is requested that a detailed questionnaire is passed on to an appropriate member of staff who knows the learner well, to complete and return prior to the assessment.
+Information obtained from the learner’s education setting will enable a more comprehensive understanding of their strengths and areas of difficulty, as well as the level and impact of current and historic learning support.
+Therefore, it is requested that a detailed questionnaire be passed on to an appropriate member of staff who knows the learner well, to complete and return to the assessor prior to the assessment.

 Following the assessment, a full, detailed diagnostic report will be written and provided within 15 working days of the final face-to-face assessment session.
 A feedback session can also be arranged if required.

-The report will include (but not limited to) the following:
+The report will include (but not be limited to) the following:

-• A summary overview of the report findings, including the diagnostic decision.
+• An overview of the report findings, including the diagnostic decision.

-• A summary of the background information received pre assessment.
+• A summary of the background information received prior to the assessment.

 • Detailed reporting on attainment in reading, spelling and writing.